simatic-ax/learning-path/02_first_ax_project/slides/slides.md

     </header>
   </div>
   <div class="grid-slide-text">
-    <p>In the test directory you can create the unit tests for your program.
+    <p>The test directory usually contains definitions of test cases, provided in Structured Text as well, to test the functionality of your code from the src directory.
+You may extend the content of that directory to define more tests.
     <br>
     These unit tests can be used to test and verify the functionality without any simulation or machine as a prerequisite.
     </p>
-    <p>We will explore unit testing in the following chapters.<br> For more information you can check out <a href="https://console.simatic-ax.siemens.io/docs/axunitst">the documentation</a>
+    <p>We will explore unit testing in the upcoming chapters.<br> For more information you can check out <a href="https://console.simatic-ax.siemens.io/docs/axunitst">the documentation</a>
   </div>
   <div class="grid-slide-image" style="background-image: url(../img/ax_project_structure.png); background-repeat: no-repeat; background-size: contain">
   </div>